 Always speak with a lawyer to make sure the statute of limitations has not expired in your case.
 Nursing home and elder abuse attorneys can tell you the correct statutes in your case and if any exceptions may apply.

-File Your Lawsuit Within Nursing Home Statute of Limitations
+File Your Lawsuit Within Nursing Home Statutes of Limitations

 Assisted living facilities have a duty to keep elderly residents safe.
 If you or a loved one was harmed while living in a nursing home, see if you can take legal action today.

-You need to make sure that your nursing home abuse lawsuit is filed within set statutes of limitations.
+You need to make sure that your nursing home abuse lawsuit is filed within set statutes of limitations — usually within 3 years after your loved one was injured or died.
 Remember, you may not win any compensation if your case is not filed in time.

 Since nursing home negligence statutes of limitations can be tricky to understand, work with a lawyer to make sure your case is filed in time.
 Top lawyers at national nursing home abuse law firms keep track of statutes in each state and can file a case on your behalf.